simonmeulenbeek/Eezy/README.md

 Eezy is very accepting to forking and pull requests.
 Pull requests will be accepted if they fix bugs or increase usefulness, and don't include any dependencies.

+## License
+Eezy is licensed under GPLv2.
+See the [LICENSE file](./LICENSE) for the full license, or [GNU.org](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) for more information.